protham02/Data-Driven-Superstore-Sales-Insights-Using-SQL-Python-Power-BI/README.md

 The repository contains the following components:

-.Python scripts for data cleaning and transformation of the Excel dataset.
+1.Python scripts for data cleaning and transformation of the Excel dataset.

-.SQL dump file for importing the transformed data into a SQL database.
+2.SQL dump file for importing the transformed data into a SQL database.

-.SQL queries for performing exploratory analysis and extracting insights from the sales data.
+3.SQL queries for performing exploratory analysis and extracting insights from the sales data.

-.Power BI project file (.pbix) containing the interactive reports with three pages: sales performance, customer analysis, and product analysis.
+4..Power BI project file (.pbix) containing the interactive reports with three pages: sales performance, customer analysis, and product analysis.